Hulu now lets you download shows to watch when you’re offline

 How to download shows on Hulu for offline viewing

 With the new Hulu feature, users will be able to download up to 25 titles across 5 different devices.
-You’ll have 30 days to watch the downloaded content before it is removed.
+You’ll have 30 days to watch your downloaded content before it is removed.
 Once you start watching a downloaded show, you’ll have two days to finish it before it is unavailable for offline viewing.

 Not everything on Hulu will be available for offline download, but here’s how to find out what is: